Google Translate Disclaimer

 Whole School Approaches

-The school food environment includes components that are within your control such as the foods that are offered and sold at school, the language used to talk about food, and other elements that often involve food within your school such as rewards, celebrations and fundraisers.
+The school food and nutrition environment includes components that are within the schools’ control such as the foods that are offered and sold at school, the eating spaces, opportunity to learn about and try new food, and the attitudes and language used to talk about food.

-For more tools and resources about school food programs and creating a supportive nutrition environment, check out BrightBites.
-There you can find a variety of
+Tools and resources about school food programs and creating a supportive nutrition environment.

 School leaders are encouraged to: